Connie Marrero: Post-playing career

 After retiring as a player, Marrero became a coach for the Havana Sugar Kings.
 He was listed as a scout in 1960 by the Boston Red Sox during Bucky Harris's term as Boston's general manager.

 After the Cuban Revolution, Marrero was one of the most prominent players to remain in Cuba under Fidel Castro, thereby providing a link between the old professional Cuban League and the new amateur Cuban national baseball league and its Cuban National Series.
 He was a pitching coach for several years for the Havana Industriales and was also a roving pitching instructor.
 Marrero is a respected figure in Cuba; his portrait is shown on a mural at Estadio Latinoamericano, and he threw out the first pitch at the 1984 baseball World Championship.
-He also threw out the first pitch at the 1999 Baltimore Orioles – Cuba national baseball team exhibition series.
+He also threw out the first pitch at the 1999 Baltimore Orioles–Cuba national baseball team exhibition series.

 In 2006, Marrero was featured along with his Almendares teammate, Hall of Famer Monte Irvin, in a documentary about Cuba's baseball, "The Bases Are Loaded."
 He did not draw a major league pension and was reported to be living modestly in a room in a relative's Havana apartment.
 As recently as early 2007, a baseball tour of Cuba advertised that participants would have an opportunity to visit with the 95-year-old Marrero.

 On April 25, 2013, Marrero celebrated his 102nd birthday with family and friends, "an unlit Cuban cigar in his mouth and a baseball cap on his head."
 Earlier in the year, he received a $20,000 payout from Major League Baseball, a payment granted to those who had played between 1947 and 1979, which had been held up due to issues surrounding the United States's embargo on Cuba.
 Marrero was a fan of the current Cienfuegos team.
 Marrero died on April 23, 2014, at his home in Havana just 2 days shy of his 103rd birthday.
-According to Wikipedia's List of MLB player Centenarians, Marrero is the second oldest living major league baseball player of all time (102 years, 363 days).